 Once you have created your Advance Care Plan it will be added to your medical notes, so that anyone involved in your care is aware of your wishes.

-Will I definitely be cared for the way I ask?
+Will I definitely be cared for in the way I ask?

 An Advance Care Plan is not legally binding, but anyone who is making decisions about your care must take it into account.
 In some cases, it may not be possible to follow your wishes.
 For example you may prefer to be cared for at home, but you develop a new symptom that can’t be managed at home.